gbv/cocoda-db/README.md

 Right now JSKOS data can only be imported at the server via command line.
 Log in to base directory (`/srv/cocoda-db` after installation) and execute:

-    ./catmandu import JSKOS to mappings < file.json ./catmandu export mappings to JSKOS > file.json
+    ./catmandu import JSKOS to concepts < jskos-concepts.json ./catmandu export concepts to JSKOS > jskos-concepts.json

-Note that JSKOS data is not validated or checked for completeness and duplicates!
+Note that JSKOS data is currently not validated or checked for completeness and duplicates!
+You should also add information about concept schemes and concept types that imported concepts belong to:

+    ./catmandu import JSKOS to schemes < jskos-schemes.json ./catmandu import JSKOS to types < jskos-types.json

+The `example` directory contains a sample KOS for testing.

 ## Logging